All Episodes

 What is this class?

-You gotta be kidding me.
+You got to be kidding me.

 You won't believe this.

-Well, you do you will believe it.
+Well, you will believe it.

-Dawn has uh is uh junior in high school.
+Dawn has a junior in high school.

 Dawn has a daughter, junior in high school.

-She's got a text message from her daughter from the classroom.
+She just got a text message from her daughter from the classroom.

-In an American history classroom, the teacher just finished ragging on me about the S chip program, following the script from Media Matters for America that I beat up a kid.
+In an American history classroom, the teacher just finished ragging on me about the S-CHIP program following the script from Media Matters for America that I beat up a kid in an American history class.

-In a high school with a teacher packed full of lies.
+I'm being trashed in my own county in a high school with a teacher packed full of lies.

-This is the one same one we told you about folks who will not let God be mentioned in her classroom.
+This is the one, same one we told you about folks who will not let God be mentioned in her classroom.

-Wants to say to the founding fathers are atheists.
+Once they say to the founding fathers are atheists.

-This is the woman giving the tests, the questions and answers to the students 24 hours before the test was taken, so they would all pass it, so she would get approved by people who supervise her while she propagandizes a bunch of U.S. political science rather than teach history.
+So she would get approved by people who supervise her while she propagandizes a bunch of U.S. political science rather than teach history.

-Ragging on me on the S chip program in an American history class.
+Ragging on me on the S-CHIP program in an American history class.

 What's this teacher's name?